 How OpenSpace Progress Tracking Helps Suffolk Increase Transparency and Drive Production Onsite

-With a solid foundation of using OpenSpace, Suffolk became interested in leveraging the documentation for improving an existing onsite process: progress tracking.
+With a solid foundation in using OpenSpace, Suffolk became interested in leveraging the documentation for improving an existing onsite process: progress tracking.

-Suffolk began using OpenSpace’s automated progress tracking feature on its Estates at Acqualina project in Sunny Isles Beach, Florida, which consists of two 827,000-square-foot luxury towers.
-The progress tracking module ingests captured imagery from day-to-day and compares the documentation to produce accurate percent complete values for drywall, framing, insulation and sheetrock.
+Suffolk began using OpenSpace’s OpenSpace Track automated progress tracking product on its Estates at Acqualina project in Sunny Isles Beach, Florida, which consists of two 827,000-square-foot luxury towers.
+The progress tracking module ingests captured imagery from day to day and compares the documentation to produce accurate percent complete values for drywall, framing, insulation, and sheetrock.
 (For the Acqualina pilot, Suffolk has primarily been utilizing the tech for drywall installation tracking.)

 Suffolk has been leveraging lean scheduling and planning for years, but tracking accurate work-in-place values has been a challenge.
 OpenSpace’s progress tracking capabilities have been highly useful in understanding the current Planned Percent Complete (PPC) of each trade partner (i.e., how each trade is currently tracking against their “promises” or commitments for that week).
 With highly reliable work-in-place values, the field team can adjust variables, such as manpower.
 If a specific trade were noted as falling behind the weekly work plan, they could be notified and supported to make up for the lost time.
 This allows for quick course-correction onsite and ultimately drives production.